shahidcodes/10-fullstack-projects/README.md

 - I can see my if any of my contact is online.
 - I can call my contacts.
 - I can pick a call.

+# Video Calling App

+## User Story

+- I can login/register.
+- I can import my contact emails.
+- I can see my if any of my contact is online.
+- I can call my contacts.
+- I can pick a call.
+- I can mark my visiblity public or hidden.
+- I can see all users who have marked their visiblity public and start a call ( like omegele)
+- I can enter omegele mode where I will matched with a random user.
+- I can change the user in omegele mode.